 My style is active, warm, non-judgmental with a little gentle humor, as well.
 I consider and honor differences in how people think and feel.
 Should you decide to consult with me, you will be comfortable and supported in whatever style suits you best.
 There is no one right way to communicate, the key is understanding what makes each other tick and learning how to connect effectively.

 Growing up in our first family we learn to adapt in certain ways.
 We can bring this perspective with us as we make our way in the world.
 This is neither good nor bad; just information we can work with.
 Often, it’s certain beliefs and fears that we hold that keep us from taking steps that might lead to growth.
 Amazingly, discovering and naming what scares us the most can be the key to lasting change.
 We all want to be seen and loved for who we are.
 We don’t want to feel stuck or worried or stressed.

 - individual adults

 - teens and young adults

 - parents and families and their transgender/gender questioning children, teens and young adults

 I also consult with parents and families who may have concerns or need help connecting with their child/teen or young adult.
 Adults also consult with me for help making sense of their relationships with their own parents.
 As an individual, couple and family systems therapist I specialize in transitions across the life cycle.

-I believe that we are all doing the best we can and that sometimes we just need a little help.
+We are all doing the best we can and that sometimes we just need a little help.
 Let’s talk about how I can help you.
 Just call/text me at 202-215-2790 or email me at JKogan@Jennifer Kogan.com.
 You can also contact me here.
 If you are in need of a referral, I am very happy to connect you to the resources you need.